hardin47/website/Math58/Notes/02-FoundInf.md

 Let's say you want to find out what proportion of videos on YouTube take place outside.
 You don't have any idea what the true value is, but you'd like to estimate the population value.
 You take a random sample of 128 videos (there are lots of websites which will take random samples of YouTube videos, but tbh, I don't know how "random" they actually are), and you find that 37 of them take place outside.
 :::

 If you had originally hypothesized that 47% of YouTube videos happen outside, then the variability of the sample proportion can be described by the following histogram.
 That is to say, if each student in our class individually took a random sample of 128 YouTube videos (and again, with the condition that p = 0.47), their sample proportions would vary as below.
-To do the simualtion with the computer, think about repeatedly selecting 128 marbles from a bag with 47% red.
+To do the simulation with the computer, think about repeatedly selecting 128 marbles from a bag with 47% red.

 <img src="02-FoundInf_files/figure-html/unnamed-chunk-2-1.png" width="480" style="display: block; margin: auto;" />